 Wide ‘Y’ hang, re-belay, deviations, rope and sling protection, pull-through, work-restraint and horizontal lifelines, tensioned ropes.

-Level 3 – Advanced course allowing supervision of a wide range of work sites.
+Level 3 – allows supervision of a wide range of work sites.
 Candidates must possess an IRATA level 2 certificate.
 A level 3 Supervisor is capable of site supervision for rope access work projects and be conversant with relevant work techniques and legislation.
 They should also be able to demonstrate all the skills and knowledge required of IRATA Rope Access Level 1 and Level 2 and have a comprehensive knowledge of advanced rescue techniques.

 Practical skills covered include a full range of technical and/or complex access and rigging techniques, including fall protection methods, advanced rescue, lead climbing and application of pulley systems in addition to: